gdevika423/devika-portfolio/content/platform-systems/ai-governance/doc-health-pipeline/index.md

 url: "/platform-systems/doc-health-pipeline/"
 ---

-<p class="page-tag">sabbatical project - built and running</p>
+<p class="page-tag">sabbatical project — v1 built and running</p>
 <hr class="page-divider">

 # Documentation Health Operating Cycle

-sabbatical project - built and running
+sabbatical project — v1 built and running

 ---

 Most documentation teams catch staleness and gaps the same way: a quarterly audit, run manually, by whoever has a free afternoon.
 It works until the content base outgrows the time anyone has to re-check it.

 This page describes the model I designed for replacing that manual audit with a standing, automated signal - extending the same principle I've already proven in production with AI-assisted editorial review at Zeta (curated prompts, human sign-off retained) into a continuous health-monitoring cycle.
-I've since built and run this pipeline on this site itself: it auto-discovers every page in the live repository, checks freshness against real commit history, and runs an AI-assisted coverage and consistency review on a weekly schedule via GitHub Actions.
+A first version of this is built and running against this site: [view the repo](https://github.com/gdevika423/doc-health-pipeline).

 ---